charite-uwatwembi/DSA-25Questions-in-js/Basic JS Questions/README.md

-These are some javascript  DSA
+These are some basic javascript  DSA